The Ausolus Trust

 • Target appropriate amounts: Most grants fall in the $10,000-$25,000 range; larger grants ($50,000-$100,000) go to major institutions

-• Northeast focus: Organizations outside the Northeast region are less likely to receive funding
+• Northeast focus: Organisations outside the Northeast region are less likely to receive funding

-• Established organizations favored: The Trust tends to support well-known institutions with established track records
+• Established organisations favoured: The Trust tends to support well-known institutions with established track records

 • Relationship building matters: Given the private nature of the foundation, consider sending introductory materials before a full proposal

-• Education and culture lead: Educational institutions and cultural organizations receive the largest and most consistent grants
+• Education and culture lead: Educational institutions and cultural organisations receive the largest and most consistent grants

 References

-Information compiled December 2025 from IRS Form 990 filings and publicly available foundation databases.
+Information compiled from recent IRS Form 990 filings and publicly available foundation databases.